danielholmes/pokemon-tcg-pocket-boosters/README.md

 ## TODO

- - Add pack points to config
  - Stop using primitive values in collections (i.e. numbers)
+ - Show fractional open packs value
  - Handle special case of 283 genetic apex.
-Not in any boosters
+Not in any boosters.
- - Include wonder picks. e.g.
+ - Include wonder picks?
     - pick a rate such as average 3 boosters opened per day.
     - each 3 boosters = 1.25 wonder stamina (includes some for quests)
     - view wonder picks 2x per day = X random booster instances